Overview of Pennsylvania Taxes

 Unlike most other states in the U.S., Pennsylvania does not exempt contributions to 401(k)s, 403(b)s and other retirement accounts from income taxes and withholdings.
 However, once you reach retirement and begin taking distributions, you won't be taxed on any of your money, investment earnings included.

 Health savings accounts (HSAs) and flexible spending accounts (FSAs) work normally, though.
 You contribute pre-tax money so that you can use it later for certain medical-related expenses, like copays.
-Keep in mind, though, that only $500 rolls over from one year to the next in an FSA.
-That means you’ll lose money if you contribute more than $500 but don’t use it before the end of the year (as of 2023).
-This amount increases to $610 in 2024 and $650 in 2025.
+Keep in mind, though, that only $640 can be rolled over in 2024.
+That means you’ll lose money if you contribute more than $640 but don’t use it before the end of the year.
+This amount increases to $660 in 2025.
 If you contribute more than the year's limit to an FSA but you don’t use it all within the year, you can kiss it goodbye.